-The project is structured into six major activities:
+The project is structured into five major activities:

 A1 - Elaboration of conservation priorities and selection of target species in the different islands